-- 1. A recording and the "call sent" light will let you know your call has been sent.
+Red Button: Emergencies White Button: Non-emergencies How to use the Call Boxes: Press appropriate button Medical Emergencies Information A recording and the "call sent" light will let you know your call has been sent.
 The strobe beacon will activate.
-For an emergency, the siren will sound when the red button is activated; - 2.
-When the call is received at Campus Safety and Security, the dispatcher will automatically know your location and will inquire as to the nature of your emergency to determine what assistance is required; - 3.
+For an emergency, the siren will sound when the red button is activated; Life threatening situations Lockout assistance 2.
+When the call is received at Campus Safety and Law Enforcement, Jump starts the dispatcher will automatically know your location and will inquire as to the nature of your emergency to determine what assistance is Directions required; 3.
 Push and hold the button to talk and release to listen (instructions are also located on each Call Box).